Trudeau says Putin responsible for ‘heinous war crimes’ throughout surprise visit to Ukraine – Nationwide

 Story continues under advertisement

-His handler Mykhailo Illiev advised Global News earlier than the event that this was his first time off because the battle started.
+His handler Mykhailo Illiev advised World Information earlier than the event that this was his first day off because the battle started.

-“We don’t have any time once we can calm down,” he stated.
+“We don’t have any time when we can relax,” he said.

-“People are coming back and we have to do our work.
-They need to rebuild their houses and we need to clean the territory.”
+“Persons are coming again and we have to do our work.
+They want to rebuild their houses and we have to clean the territory.”

-He said he and Patron hadn’t got down to “be well-liked.”
+He mentioned he and Patron hadn’t set out to “be in style.”

-“I am simply doing my work, what is needed for the people.
-No one has a aim of getting an award,” he stated.
+“I am just doing my work, what is needed for the people.
+No one has a goal of getting an award,” he stated.

 Quelle: globalnews.ca